sawall/slackbot-puzzle/README.md

 ##installation

-Just drop the folder into your slackbot folder and it should find and load them on run.
+Just drop the folder into your slackbot folder, add 'puzzle-plugins' to PLUGINS in local_settings.py and away you go.

 python3 is required.